jzernisch/agile/notes.md

 - Domains where existing products are _repeated_ (like manufacturing) have a low degree of uncertainty.
 - Domains where _unique_ products are _created_ (like product development) have a high degree of uncertainty:
   - What do build?
-Markets and thus requirements change over time, and even if they don't, we can't know the details upfront.
+Markets and thus requirements change over time, and even if they don't, we can't know the details upfront. (_end uncertainty_)
-  - How to build it (which technologies to use)?
+  - How to build it, which technologies to use? (_means uncertainty_)
 - People are highly variable (as they are individuals), which of course is independent of any domain.
 - Variablity is inevitable and thus need to be managed.
 Embracing it enables us to maximize business value.